ericfjosne/Dell-XPS-7390-Opencore/README.md

 - [AppleALC](https://github.com/acidanthera/AppleALC/releases): Used for AppleHDA patching, allowing support for the majority of on-board sound controllers.
 AppleALCU.kext is a pared down version of AppleALC that only supports digital audio - but you can still use AppleALC.kext on digital audio-only systems

 Wifi:
-- [AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases): Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration
+- [AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases): Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration.
+Get the kext file matching your macOS distribution.

 Bluetooth:
-- [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases): Adds Bluetooth support to macOS when paired with an Intel wireless card
+- [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases): Adds Bluetooth support to macOS when paired with an Intel wireless card.
+Get only the `IntelBluetoothFirmware.kext` file.

 Storage controller:
 - [NVMeFix](https://github.com/acidanthera/NVMeFix/releases): Used for fixing power management and initialization on non-Apple NVMe